Guidance Note - Youth and Social Sectors

 Compared to the past, more young people are completing primary school and surviving childhood diseases.
 However, to succeed in today’s competitive global economy, they must have access to age-appropriate and youth-friendly social services to stay healthy, protect themselves from sexual and reproductive health and rights risks, and obtain the skills necessary for being productive and able to contribute to effectively to community and society.

 Age-appropriate and youth-friendly services are based on a comprehensive understanding of young people’s specific needs and how gender affects the realities of young people’s lives.
-The services are designed to deliver safe, affordable, accessible and essential care to youth.2
+The services are designed to deliver safe, affordable, accessible and essential care to youth.

-Investments in social services such as quality education and health – including sexual and reproductive health – are not only essential to enable young people to enjoy their rights, but will also help young people realise their full potential as healthy and democratic citizens.3
+Investments in social services such as quality education and health – including sexual and reproductive health – are not only essential to enable young people to enjoy their rights, but will also help young people realise their full potential as healthy and democratic citizens.

-Access to health4is the focus of SDG 3: Ensure healthy lives and promote well-being for all at all ages.
+Access to healthis the focus of SDG 3: Ensure healthy lives and promote well-being for all at all ages.
 The focus of SDG3 is the entire population, but the youth population faces particular challenges that need to be considered to succeed with the SDG agenda.
 Having survived childhood diseases, young people confront health threats at a very vulnerable time, initiating sexual activity and entering the age of identity seeking and risk-taking behaviour.
 This leaves young people with significant sexual and reproductive health challenges, including HIV and other sexually transmitted infections (STIs), early/unwanted pregnancy, unsafe abortion, early marriages and gender-based violence (GBV).
 Young people should consequently be regarded as a key target group for sexual and reproductive health and rights (SRHR) services such as SRHR education, family planning services, prevention and protection against sexually transmitted diseases (including HIV/AIDS).

 Access to education is the focus of SDG 4: Ensure inclusive and equitable quality education and promote life-long learning opportunities for all.
 At the global level, access to education has improved significantly in recent years, but many young people living in poor stable and fragile countries still face constraints related to access to quality and relevant education/training.
 Moreover, there is a need for investing in and further promoting skills related to critical thinking/problem-solving, technology, agriculture and management in order to raise the employability and entrepreneurship of graduates.